You can find here the temporary program of ECPA2019. This program is not in its final form.

 Presented by Caffarra, A.

-Monitoring site-specific spraying from a prescription map obtained with a UAV
+Monitoring site-specific spraying in vineyards from a prescription map obtained with a UAV

 Presented by Campos, J.